 SSL/TLS are security protocols that allows the transmission of data to be encrypted.
 This allows users to access email through a third-party email client without the fear that someone has intercepted their data.
 SSL will encrypt the connection immediately upon connection.
 TLS will encrypt once the STARTTLS command is sent.
 TLS will need to be set up over port 25, 110, 143 and SSL over ports 465, 993, and 995.

 NOTE: This article assumes you have obtained a copy of your certificate's from your SSL provider and have installed them on your server within your certificate stores personal folder.
 If you have not done this, please do so prior to following the directions below.

-Prior to configuring SmarterMail to be secured over SSL or TLS, the SSL certificate installed on the server must first be exported to a Base-64 Encoded certificate that is readable by SmarterMail.
+Prior to configuring SmarterMail to be secured over SSL or TLS, the SSL certificate installed on the server must first be exported to a PFX file that is password protected and contains the certificates private key information.

-Follow these steps to export your SSL certificate to a Base-64 encoded certificate file:
+Follow these steps to export your SSL certificate to a PFX certificate file: